 Dan Murphy’s - where am I?

-The brand name and logo was clear.
+The brand name and logo were clear.
 It’s where we expected to find it.
 The URL was also clear.

 Good start.
 We knew where we were.

 Dan Murphy’s - where do I begin?

-After the logo, the first element we saw was the search box in the middle of the top navigation bar.
-For a site with a wide range, and with many customers looking for specific products, making search so visible makes a lot of sense.
+The first element we saw after the logo was the search box in the middle of the top navigation bar.
+For a site with a wide range, and many customers looking for specific products, making search so visible makes a lot of sense.

 No need to explain who Dan Murphy’s is, or what they stand for.
 Most customers already know that.

 We noted they add – search 1000s of products – but you can’t search for non-product related terms.
 So, no results for “delivery charge” or “refund policy”, for example.
 A minor friction point for some customers.

 Dan Murphy’s - What are the most important things?

 The largest page element was a video offering to “meet the wineries, breweries and distilleries that are proving why we’re the lucky country”.
 But interestingly, we didn’t take this away as the most important thing.

-With the Z-shape eye scan, we first saw search, delivery and account at the top of the page, and that there’s a secondary navigation bar with alcohol categories.
+With the Z-shape eye scan, we first saw search, delivery and account at the top of the page.
+Plus, the secondary navigation bar with alcohol categories.

-But then we scanned to the bottom of the page where we found 4 choices – Deliver now, 30 minute pick up, Shop in store, Drink Inspiration.
+Then we scanned to the bottom of the page where we found 4 choices – Deliver now, 30-minute pickup, Shop in-store, Drink Inspiration.

 These felt like the most important things on the page.

 Dan Murphy’s - Where did they put …?

-Search, delivery and account information was all in the top navigation bar.
+Search, delivery and account information were all in the top navigation bar.
 Very clear.

 Secondary navigation with specific categories sat immediately below the top bar.
 Again, very clear.

 Other shopper experience links were dropped down to the footer menu.

 It’s common to include guides, delivery details and terms and conditions in the footer.
 So from an orientation point of view, no issues.

 Dan Murphy’s - Why did they call it that?